BladyBoy/Event-Logging-System/README.md

 - **Frontend**: Details the basic HTML UI files used for event logging and dashboard viewing.
 - **Contributing**: Instructions for contributing to the project.
 - **License**: States the project’s license type.

-This README provides a comprehensive guide to understand, set up, and contribute to your Event Logging System.
-It should serve as a great starting point for developers who want to work with or extend your project.